ivmarkov/rust-esp32-std-demo/README.md

 - (Only if you happen to have a [Heltec LoRa 32 board](https://heltec.org/project/wifi-lora-32/)): Uncomment **line 59** to be greeted with a `Hello Rust!` message on the board's LED screen
 - (Only if you happen to have an ESP32-S2 board and can connect a LED to GPIO Pin 04 and GND): Execute `cp sdkconfig.s.esp32s2-ulp-example sdkconfig.defaults` to enable the ESP32-S2 ULP RiscV LED demo
 - Build: `cargo build` or `cargo build --release`
+- If you would like to see the async networking in action, use the following build command instead:
+  - `export ESP_IDF_VERSION=master; cargo build --features native,bind`

 ## Flash (ESP32 only)